’Add watermarks to documents in SharePoint’

 build string action

-JSON Notation: Please note that we have replaced the curly braces - { } - with square brackets [ ] due to a bug in Nintex Workflow for Office 365.
-If you have any concerns using square brackets, (as they are also used for Array types) you can replace them with anything else, as we will fix this in a follow-up step.
+JSON notation — Note that we replaced the curly braces - { } - with square brackets [ ] due to a bug in Nintex Workflow for Office 365.
+If you have any concerns using square brackets, as they’re also used for array types, you can replace them with anything else, since you’ll fix this in a follow-up step.

-Copy & Paste: When copying and pasting the JSON code, ensure you paste it in Notepad (and copy back) to strip out non-standard characters and formatting being copied.
+Copy and paste — When copying and pasting the JSON code, ensure you paste it in Notepad and copy it back to strip out non-standard characters and formatting from being copied.

-References: The text displayed in red are Nintex Workflow references.
-After copy pasting the code fragment, you need to replace each Nintex reference using the Advanced Lookup facility located below the field.
+References — The text displayed in red is that of Nintex workflow references.
+After copy-pasting the code fragment, replace each Nintex reference using the advanced lookup facility located below the field.

-Output file name: In this basic example, we just add ‘.pdf’ to the end of the output path and file name.
-This is not particularly pretty, but in order to keep things simple we are not including the Nintex Workflow actions to strip off the old extension and add the new one.
-You can use whatever you like here as long as it is a valid output path and file name.
+Output file name — In this basic example, you’ll add .pdf to the end of the output path and file name.
+This isn’t particularly pretty, but to keep things simple, you aren’t including the Nintex workflow actions to strip off the old extension and add the new one.
+You can use whatever you like here as long as it’s a valid output path and file name.

-1. In an earlier step, as we have used square brackets in JSON, we need to replace them with curly braces again.
-You can do this by using Replace Substring in String action and by configuring it as follows:
+1. In an earlier step, you need to replace the square brackets with curly braces again.
+You can do this by using the Replace Substring in String action and configuring it as follows:

-1. You can now copy the workflow action using the action’s menu, and by pasting it as the next action.
-You can configure the newly pasted workflow action and replace the opening bracket with the closing bracket ‘]’.
+1. You can now copy the workflow action using the action’s menu and by pasting it as the next action.
+Configure the newly pasted workflow action and replace the opening bracket with the closing bracket ‘]’.

-You can do the same for the curly brace and replace ‘{’ with ‘}’, and click Save button to save the action.
-You now have valid JSON that you can send to the Conversion Service.
+You can do the same for the curly brace and replace ‘{’ with ‘}’, and click Save to save the action.
+You now have valid JSON that you can send to the conversion service.

-1. As the next step, we need to set the API_KEY.
-Insert a Set Workflow Variable action and configure it to set the API_KEY workflow variable to the API Key you received by email when signing up for the Muhimbi Document Converter Services Online. e.g.:
+1. As the next step, you need to set the API_KEY.
+Insert a Set Workflow Variable action and configure it to set the API_KEY workflow variable to the API key you received by email when signing up for Nutrient Document Converter Services Online, e.g. decafbad-baad-baad-baad-decafbaaaaad.

-Do not try to use this particular key, as it will not work.
-Ensure you do not put curly braces around the key.
-Click Save button to save the action.
+Don’t try to use this particular key, as it won’t work.
+Ensure you don’t put curly braces around the key.
+Click Save to save the action.

 1. Next, insert a Web Request action and configure it as follows:

-Body: Select the Content option, add a reference to the JSON workflow variable in the Data field.
+Body — Select the Content option, and add a reference to the JSON workflow variable in the Data field.

-1. Finally, insert another Set Workflow Status action and configure it with the text ‘Completed’.
+1. Finally, insert another Set Workflow Status action and configure it with the text Completed.
 This should indicate when the workflow instance has completed its run.
-Your workflow should look something like the following: Nintex-O365-ConvertBasic-Part1 Nintex-O365-ConvertBasic-Part2

-2. Save and Publish the workflow by giving it a suitable name and set the Start Options to a value of your choice.
+2. Save and publish the workflow by giving it a suitable name, and set Start Options to a value of your choice.

 3. Once published, open the document library the workflow is associated with, make sure a file of the supported type is present, and manually start the workflow.
 After a few seconds, the PDF file will show up next to the file the workflow was started on.